nwoodbury/pyevo/README.md

 The project specification is ambiguous on whether the "other agent" is defined as the agent that my agent is playing this round or whether it is the agent played in the last round.

-Therefore, to resolve this ambiguity, we define the Tit-for-Tat and the Not-Tit-for-Tat agents where "other agent" is the agent that each is playing in the current round.

-We also then define two other agents, Grudge-Tit-for-Tat and Grudge-Not-Tit-for-Tat which define "other agent" as the agent that each played in the previous round.
+We define "other agent" as the agent my agent is playing THIS round.

-In both cases, the move that is checked is the move that the "other agent" played in the previous round.